 Creative Ways to Give Back

 Maya Angelou was right on the money when she said, “No one has ever become poor from giving.”
-If a tight budget has you hunting for creative ways to give this Thanksgiving, read on for our list of give-back ideas that stretch beyond the traditional.
+If a tight budget has you hunting for creative ways to give this Thanksgiving, read our list of ideas for giving back that stretch beyond the traditional.

 Fundraise Without Raising a Finger